rainbow-me/rainbowkit/.changeset/nice-rockets-pay.md

 '@rainbow-me/rainbowkit': patch
 ---

-Add a 'Compact' modal size option for developers looking to use a simpler version of Rainbowkit
+Add a 'compact' modal size option for developers looking to use a simpler version of RainbowKit, available by setting the `modalSize` prop to `"compact"` on `RainbowKitProvider`.